2359media/2359media.github.io/source/_posts/2014-04-16-rebuilding-instagram-feed-table-view.md

 ## Experiment with Instagram Feed

-For the purpose of study, we've created a [separate project](https://github.com/2359media/STXDynamicTableView) with the instagram popular media json feed as a content using a table view structure similar to that of Instagram app.
+For the purpose of study, we've created a [sample project](http://github.com/2359media/STXDynamicTableView) with the instagram popular media json feed as a content using a table view structure similar to that of Instagram app.
 This has a much simpler and slightly different feed layout compared to the one we had on the styleXstyle app codebase, because we have to do lots of colors, view margins, and font styling on the real app.
 But, it's intended to be a bit more generalized (e.g. we've added protocols to support data models for the <code>UITableView</code>'s data source).

 If we take a look at the view hierarchy of the instagram inspired table view:

 ![Instagram inspired dynamic table view](/media/2014-04-16-rebuilding-instagram-feed-table-view/images/stxdynamictableview.png)

 As it has been mentioned before we're going to separate likes, caption, and comments.
-From our [sample code](https://github.com/2359media/STXDynamicTableView/blob/master/STXDynamicTableView/Managers/STXFeedTableViewDelegate.m), it will result in the following height calculation for a table view section:
+From our [table view delegate code](http://github.com/2359media/STXDynamicTableView/blob/master/STXDynamicTableView/Managers/STXFeedTableViewDelegate.m), it will result in the following height calculation for a table view section:

 {% highlight objc linenos %}
 - (CGFloat)tableView:(UITableView *)tableView heightForRowAtIndexPath:(NSIndexPath *)indexPath